 Despite their love of water, PWDs are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses PWDs are prone to include eye conditions such as cataracts, persistent pupillary membrane and progressive retinal atrophy; joint issues such as hip dysplasia; and skin problems such as pattern baldness.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your PWD inherits his mom’s bad eyes or his dad’s baldness, you’re covered.